Operation Write Home

 Wow, I can see from my last post that it has been awhile.
 It is just so dang hard to make cards on my bed, yeah the one I'm sleeping in, not a spare one.
 I don't think I have ever missed making one for the monthly ODBD challenge and so here it is.
 How about some fish???

-What a great way to start off 2015 at Operation Write Home than to have our challenge for ODBD to be making Any Hero cards!
+Operation Write Home than to have our challenge for ODBD to be making Any Hero cards!
 The background on this is a bit glossy and the twinkly stars are all stickers mounted on cardstock and then popped.
 Also the "U's" in USA are shiny and it is part of a cardstock border sticker from K&Co.

 The following is a collection of some of my favorite cards that I made during 2014.
 This past year was very hard as my husband passed away in April and my favorite aunt (like a second Mom) passed away 30 days later.
 So much has happened in these 8 months and most of it NOT good at all so I am quite surprised that I have 14 cards to post for this blog hop.
 I hope you like these as much as I liked making them for our deployed Heroes!